 The experience of grieving always feels like visiting a foreign place, feeling disoriented and isolated in the new reality of life without the person we loved.
 COVID-19 has increased our isolation as it keeps us from grieving in community.

-Join us on Wednesday, June 17, 2020 from 7:30-8:30pm as we come together virtually (via Zoom) to learn alternative ways to mourn and grieve while we gain comfort from being together.
+Join us on Wednesday, December 2, 2020 from 7:30 pm CST to learn alternative ways to mourn and grieve while we gain comfort from being together.

 This event is free of charge.
-Register today and you will receive a Zoom link prior to the event.
+Register today and you will receive a Zoom link the morning of December 2.

 This program is generously supported by the Lauri S. Bauer Foundation for Sudden Loss.